What is astigmatism?

 Interesting fact: It is believed that the Italian painter Amedeo Modigliani may have suffered from astigmatism due to the distorted images in his works.

 Astigmatism cannot be prevented by can be detected with a full eye exam.

 In childhood, an uncorrected astigatism may cause lazy eye (amblyopia).
 This situation can be avoided by correcting it with glasses before the age of 8.
-For this reason, it's essential to have an eye check-up, even in the absence of any symptoms.
+For this reason, it is essential to have an eye check-up, even in the absence of any symptoms.

-The symptoms of astigmatism are the presence of blurred vision both in farsight and nearsight.
+A symptom of astigmatism is blurred vision both in both farsight and nearsight.

-A high astigmatism that progresses over time, associated with myopia in particular, may indicate the presence of a pathological change in the cornea like keratoconus.
+A high astigmatism that develops over time in association with myopia in particular may indicate the presence of a pathological change in the cornea like keratoconus.

 What type of treatments currently exist?

 The current treatment options for correcting astigmatism are:

 - Correction with glasses and/or contact lenses